 Among these, Request-Response is the most common operation type.

-Ans: Yes, it is possible to bind WSDL to SOAP.
-The binding is possible by basically two attributes
+Answer: Yes, it is possible to bind WSDL to SOAP.
+The binding is possible by basically two attributes:

 - Name: Defines the name of the binding.